 Your passport must be valid for at least the full 30 days you plan to stay in Angola.
-Airlines at check-in may ask for 6 months validity — carry a printout of the visa-free agreement if they push back.
+Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.

 Required